GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 :::{tab-item} Rule-based Labelling

 - Create rules using expressions to select accurately which features are to be labeled.
-- Each rule can have a different text formatting
+- Each rule can have a different text formatting.

 :::